Dennis Miller: Candidacy consideration

 By November 2003, The New York Times did a piece on the Republican opposition to Boxer and reported that "Mr. Miller was never serious about the idea, Republican officials who spoke with him say. ...
 'Dennis has never contacted us,' said George M. Sundheim III, chairman of the state Republican Party".
 The Times pointed out that while the Republican Party was talking about drafting him, Miller "had signed a multiyear contract with CNBC as a political talk show host."

-Miller, invoking his pleasant home life in Santa Barbara with his wife and two children later told The New York Times, "They inquired about my availability to run against Barbara Boxer, but I'm not at the point where I would consider it."
+Miller, invoking his pleasant home life in Santa Barbara with his wife and two children, later told The New York Times, "They inquired about my availability to run against Barbara Boxer, but I'm not at the point where I would consider it."
 He expanded on the subject in an interview with Time magazine saying he had declined the draft offer because "At some point that involves moving to Washington, D.C., sitting in a room all day with a moron like Barbara Boxer.
-I'm just not interested.
-I like open minds, and I think in Washington right now, we might as well start painting those people red and blue."
+I'm just not interested."
 He told the Associated Press, "Maybe when I get older I would think about it, just as a lark, view it as its own form of a TV show.
 I think it would be fun to get in there and turn out the whole process—just refuse to play, and don't budge.
 Get rid of me if you want, but I'm just going to do what I want."

-Saturday Night Live 40th anniversary

-Miller did not appear on the 2015 show for the 40th anniversary of Saturday Night Live, and rumors spread that he and fellow alum Victoria Jackson had not been invited due to their conservative political activism.
-He took to Twitter to dispel the claims, saying Lorne Michaels was classy, well-mannered and invited everyone, but he declined.
-He later told an interviewer that he would have loved to be there, but could not due to family commitments.